The Ultimate Guide to Finding a Great Account Executive

 10 Account Executive interview questions you can use

 Once you’ve found a viable candidate, now you’ll want to invite them in for an interview!
-This is the perfect chance to get to know your candidate on a deeper level, so make sure that you go into the interview equipped with the right questions.
+This is the perfect chance to get to know your candidate on a deeper level, so make sure you go into the interview equipped with the right questions.

 Here are some of the best interview questions you’ll want to use to assess the suitability of your account executive: